Menstrual Disc vs Menstrual Cup

 Menstrual Cup vs Menstrual Disc Placement

-Menstrual discs are available in both reusable and disposable versions.
-Reusable menstrual discs like the Saalt Disc are made of 100% medical-grade silicone, can be worn for up to 12 hours, and can last up to 10 years with proper use and care.
+Reusable menstrual discs are available in both reusable and disposable versions.
+Menstrual discs like the Saalt Disc are made of 100% medical-grade silicone, can be worn for up to 12 hours, and can last up to 10 years with proper use and care.
 A menstrual disc is worn just underneath the cervix, within the vaginal fornix, and rests behind the pubic bone to stay in place.
-A menstrual disc uses no suction to stay securely behind the pubic bone.
+A menstrual disc does not use suction to stay, but rather uses its rim to rest securely behind the pubic bone.
 Menstrual discs often have a higher capacity than menstrual cups, holding up to 3-6 tampons worth of fluid, or 30-50 mL.
 Additionally, menstrual discs can be worn for no-mess period sex.

 Menstrual Cup Insertion vs. Menstrual Disc Insertion